ryuuji06/keyword-spotting/README.md

 ### (2) Convert LibriSpeech Files to WAV

 LibriSpeech files are originally in FLAC format.
 As I use Tensorflow audio decoder, the files must be in WAV format.
-Just move `flac2wav.sh` to the dataset folder and run it (uses avconv program from libav http://builds.libav.org/windows/nightly-gpl/).
+Just move `flac2wav.sh` to the dataset folder and run it (uses avconv program from libav http://builds.libav.org/windows/nightly-gpl/, if you don't alrerady have it).
 If you are in Unix system, just run

 `./flac2wav.sh`